makersacademy/takeaway-challenge/README.md

 All tests pass.
 Achieved 100% coverage.

 [NB.
-Limited time available to spend on this challenge due to personal commitments.
-Therefore, I've written in detail my plan for each user story even though I was unable to start working on User Stories 3 & 4]
+	* Limited time available to spend on this challenge due to personal commitments.
+Therefore, I've written in detail my plan for each user story even though I was unable to start working on User Stories 3 & 4
+	* Feature test files built to save time instead of using irb]

 ### KEY LEARNINGS:
 * Doubles